Content Options:

 Assessing the extent of the information required: insurance-based investment products

-9(2) Without prejudice to the fact that, in accordance with [COBS 9A.2.3AR, COBS 9A.3.2R and COBS 9A.3.2AR], any contract proposed shall be consistent with the customer’s demands and needs, insurance intermediaries or insurance undertakings shall obtain from customers or potential customers such information as is necessary for them to understand the essential facts about the customer or potential customer and to have a reasonable basis for determining that their personal recommendation to the customer or potential customer satisfies all of the following criteria:
+Without prejudice to the fact that, in accordance with COBS 9A.2.3AR, COBS 9A.3.2R and COBS 9A.3.2AR, any insurance-based investment product proposed must be consistent with the client’s demands and needs, a firm must obtain from the client such information as is necessary for the firm to understand the essential facts about the client and to have a reasonable basis for determining that its personal recommendation to the client satisfies all of the following criteria:

-1. (a) it meets the customer’s or potential customer’s investment objectives, including that person’s risk tolerance;
+it meets the client’s investment objectives, including that person’s risk tolerance;

-2. (b) it meets the customer’s or potential customer’s financial situation, including that person’s ability to bear losses;
+it meets the client’s financial situation, including that person’s ability to bear losses;

-3. (c) it is such that the customer or potential customer has the necessary knowledge and experience in the investment field relevant to the specific type of product or service.
+it is such that the client has the necessary knowledge and experience in the investment field relevant to the specific type of insurance-based investment product or service.

 [Note: articles 9(1) and (2) and 17(3) of the IDD Regulation]